pgh-pep/pep_resources/Simulation/gazebo.md

 4) **Joint State Publisher GUI**: Performs the same role as the Joint State Publisher but launches a GUI to allow you to manually send messages that control joint states.
 5) **Spawn Entity**: Initial publishing of your robot's description

-To see the basics of implementing SDF's into a launch file, look at the [Gazebo Garden Tutorials](https://gazebosim.org/docs/garden/ros2_interop/) and the official [example project](example project) provided.
+To see the basics of implementing SDFs into a launch file, look at the [Gazebo Garden Tutorials](https://gazebosim.org/docs/garden/ros2_interop/) and the official [example project](example project) provided.

 ## ros_gz_bridge vs gazebo_ros

 `ros_gz_bridge` and `gazebo_ros` are both packages meant to help integrate ROS with Gazebo.

 `gazebo_ros` is the older choice for this task.
 It allows you to use ROS topics, services, and actions to communicate with Gazebo.
-For instance, you can to publish sensor data from Gazebo to ROS or send commands from ROS to Gazebo.
+For instance, you can publish sensor data from Gazebo to ROS or send commands from ROS to Gazebo.

 `ros_gz_bridge` is the newer preferred choice for integrating only ROS2 with newer versions of Gazebo.
 It is a little more involved as it requires the creation of a `bridge.yaml` file to manually specify what information and data type you would like to bridge from ROS to Gazebo and vice versa.
 This allows for more flexibility and dynamic topic remapping in your projects.
 (Highly recommend learning how to use the bridge)